Inzerillo Mafia clan

 The Inzerillo family was associated with the former American Mafia boss Carlo Gambino and his family.
 In the modern era, the Inzerillo clan had been associated with John Gambino through heroin trafficking, and also has links to the deceased former Gambino family boss, Frank Cali.

 History

-Founded in 1950s, by Salvatore "Totuccio" Inzerillo, the Inzerillo Mafia clan was a historical ally of Stefano Bontade, and were organizers of large trafficking of morphine from the Far East.
+The family rose to prominence when its most notorious member, Salvatore "Totuccio" Inzerillo, became the head of the Passo di Rigano mafia family in the 1960s.
+The Inzerillos were historical allies of Stefano Bontade, and were organizers of large trafficking of morphine from the Far East.

-The Inzerillos were overwhelmed in the mafia war that exploded between 1981 and 1983 in the streets of Palermo.
-Salvatore died machine-gunned by Kalashnikov on 10 May 1981 in Palermo.
-After that, the Corleonesi under Salvatore Riina killed his brothers Santo (who died in Palermo) and Pietro (found dead in New Jersey in the trunk of a car with $5 in his mouth and two dollars on his genitals), an uncle and the eldest son Giuseppe.
+The Inzerillos were overwhelmed in the Mafia war that exploded between 1981 and 1983 in the streets of Palermo.
+Salvatore died machine-gunned by a Kalashnikov on 11 May 1981 in Palermo.
+After that, the Corleonesi under Salvatore Riina killed his brothers Santo (who died in Palermo) and Pietro (found dead in New Jersey in the trunk of a car with $5 in his mouth and two dollars on his genitals), an uncle and the eldest son, Giuseppe.

-Related to the Spatola, Mannino, Castellano, Gambino, and Di Maggio families, they first landed in the US in 1956, settling in Cherry Hills.
+Related to the Spatola, Mannino, Castellano, Gambino, and Di Maggio families, they first landed in the US in 1956, settling in Cherry Hill.
 Their protector in the US was the boss Carlo Gambino, Inzerillo's cousin.